hsx1/adi2_rsfmri/README.md

 ## About

-Project 2 of the ADI study is about potential changes in resting state functional connectivity induced by bariatric surgery.
+Project 2 of the ADIPOSITAS study is about potential changes in resting state functional connectivity induced by bariatric surgery.
 This repository contains all scripts necessary for data analysis (descriptive and inference statistics) and the manuscript draft.

 `abs_path` - absolute path in server
 `.Rproj` - R project; open Rmd file in this project to ensure relative paths are correct